CoderDojo-Content/Beginner-HTML-CSS/en/styling-the-menu-bar.md

+Each time you make a change to the styles.css file, click Run to see what the website looks like.

 7. So far, so good.
 But it can get better!
 Find your `nav ul` selector and add more rules so that it looks like this:
 ```